Deep, Deep Learning with BART: Methods

-\paragraph{Composing Operators} Atomic operators can be composed to more complex ones by applying them one after another.
-For example, two operators $F$ and $G$ can be chained by applying $F$ first on some input $x$ and apply $G$ afterwards on the intermediate result $F(x)$ to compute $G(F(x))$.
-The derivative of the chain $\mathrm{D}(G\circ F)|_x=\mathrm{D}G|_{F(x)}\circ\mathrm{D}F|_x$ and its adjoint $\mathrm{D}(G\circ F)|_x^H=\mathrm{D}F|_x^H \circ \mathrm{D}G|_{F(x)}^H$ can be computed by calling the (adjoint) derivatives of $F$ and $G$.
-Consequently, we implemented the chain of two \texttt{nlop}s $F$ and $G$ by constructing a new \texttt{nlop} holding references to $F$ and $G$.
-When the new \texttt{nlop} is applied, it applies $F$ and $G$.
-The derivative of the chained \texttt{nlop} is constructed by chaining the \texttt{linop}s representing the derivatives of $F$ and $G$ (c.f. \figref[B]{fig:nlops}).
-Similar to the \textit{chain}, we provide a set of functions for composing \texttt{nlop}s with multiple number of inputs and outputs.
-The resulting \texttt{nlop}s again hold references to the former ones and the derivatives are constructed automatically.
+\paragraph{Composing Operators} The crucial part of automatic differentiation is the possibility to \textit{chain} \texttt{nlop}s and compute the chained derivatives. \figref[B]{fig:nlops} shows the \textit{chain} $H = G \circ F$ with its derivative $\mathrm{D}H|_{\mathbf{x}}=\mathrm{D}G|_{F(\mathbf{x})}\circ\mathrm{D}F|_{\mathbf{x}}$.
+As $G$ is applied on $F(\mathbf{x})$, the derivative $\mathrm{D}G$ is automatically evaluated at $F(\mathbf{x})$.
+To compute the transposed $\mathrm{D}H|_{\mathbf{x}}^T=\mathrm{D}F|_{\mathbf{x}}^T\circ\mathrm{D}G|_{F(\mathbf{x})}^T$, the $\mathrm{D}F^T$ and $\mathrm{D}G^T$ are applied in reverse order, hence the name backpropagation.
+Similar to the \textit{chain}, BART provides a set of functions for composing \texttt{nlop}s with multiple inputs and outputs.
 These functions can be used to \textit{combine} two \texttt{nlop}s to one, to \textit{link} an output of an \texttt{nlop} into one of its inputs, and to \textit{duplicate} one of its inputs into another one.
-The action of these functions is presented in \figref[C]{fig:nlops}, where we demonstrate how two \texttt{nlop}s $F$ and $G$ can be used to construct an \texttt{nlop} computing $F(x_1, G(x_1, x_2))$.
-In case $F$ is a sum and $G$ is a network, this structure corresponds to a residual network computing $x_1 + G(x_1, x_2))$.
+The action of these functions is presented in \figref[C]{fig:nlops}, where we demonstrate how two \texttt{nlop}s $F$ and $G$ can be used to construct an \texttt{nlop} computing $J(\mathbf{x}_1, \mathbf{x}_2)=F(\mathbf{x}_1, G(\mathbf{x}_1, \mathbf{x}_2))$.
+The resulting \texttt{nlop}s hold references to the base \texttt{nlop}s to call them, and the derivatives are constructed automatically.
+Since \textit{combine}, \textit{duplicate} and \textit{link} can be nested, generic compositions of \texttt{nlop}s are possible.

+\paragraph{Complex numbers} \texttt{nlop}s in BART work with complex numbers, i.e. single precision complex floats.
+The automatic differentiation framework is extended to complex numbers by identifying $\mathbb{C} \sim \mathbb{R}^2$.
+For example, a univariate complex mapping $F:x\mapsto y =F(x)$ is represented by